amaan-123/Amaan_Horizon_repo/Python/Notes/Python.md

 If you'd like, I can also show how this contrasts with C# (`new C()`) and JavaScript (`new C()`).

-# Q) I am learning encapsulation in Python and I came across the following behaviour of private vs protected properties:
+# Q) I am learning encapsulation in Python and I came across the following behaviour of private vs protected properties

 1. private properties